Charles Garnier (missionary): Biography

 We gave Viaticum to a sailor who had fallen from the top of the mizzenmast to the deck.
 He was well-disposed to die.
 However, as I saw him in great discomfort, unable to sleep, I gave him my cabin and went in with Father Chastelain in his, but the sick man found this cabin too stuffy so the next day I occupied it again but left him my mattress so he could sleep even in the midst of the cannons.
 Hearing this, the Captain made me take one of his.

 He reached the colony of New France in June.
-He travelled immediately to the Huron mission with fellow Jesuit Pierre Chastellain.
-By early August he had arrived among the Nipissings.
+He travelled immediately to the Huron mission with a fellow Jesuit, Pierre Chastellain.
+By early August, he had arrived among the Nipissings.

-He served for the rest of his life as a missionary among the Huron, never returning to France.
+He served for the rest of his life as a missionary among the Huron and never returned to France.
 The Huron nicknamed him Ouracha, or "rain-giver", after his arrival was followed by a drought-ending rainfall.
-He was greatly influenced by fellow missionary Jean de Brébeuf, and was known as the "lamb" to Brebeuf's "lion".
-In 1639 and 1640 he wintered in the land of the Petun.
-From 1641 to 1646 Garnier was at the Saint-Joseph mission.
+He was greatly influenced by a fellow missionary, Jean de Brébeuf, and was known as the "lamb" to Brebeuf's "lion".
+In 1639 and 1640, he wintered in the land of the Petun.
+From 1641 to 1646, Garnier was at the Saint-Joseph mission.

 There were raids between Iroquois and Huron forces.
-When he learned that Brébeuf and Lalemant were killed in March 1649 by Iroquois after a raid on a Huron village, Garnier knew he too might soon die.
-On December 7, 1649, he was killed by musket fire from the Iroquois during an attack on the Petun village where he was living.
+When he learned that Brébeuf and Lalemant had been killed in March 1649 by Iroquois after a raid on a Huron village, Garnier knew he too might soon die.
+On December 7, 1649, he was killed by musket fire from the Iroquois during an attack on the Petun village in which he was living.

-Charles Garnier was canonized in 1930 by Pope Pius XI with the other seven Canadian Martyrs (also known as the North American Martyrs.)
-His feast day is October 19.
+Garnier was canonized in 1930 by Pope Pius XI with the seven other Canadian Martyrs (also known as the North American Martyrs), His feast day is October 19.